Rinzlo/bevy_lit/README.md

 # `bevy_lit`

-`bevy_lit` is a simple 2D lighting library designed for Bevy It provides basic lighting features through:
+A simple 2D lighting library **designed for Bevy**.
+It provides basic lighting features through the types:

-- **Lighting2dSettings**: Controls lighting parameters such as shadow softness
+- `Lighting2dSettings`: Controls lighting parameters such as shadow softness.
-- **AmbientLight2d**: Provides a general light source that illuminates the entire scene uniformly.
+- `AmbientLight2d`: Provides a general light source that illuminates the entire scene uniformly.
-- **PointLight2d**: Emits light from a specific point, simulating light sources like lamps or torches.
+- `PointLight2d`: Emits light from a specific point, simulating light sources like lamps or torches.
-- **LightOccluder2d**: Creates shadows and blocks light from `PointLight2d` along side any `Mesh2d`.
+- `LightOccluder2d`: Creates shadows and blocks light from `PointLight2d` along side any `Mesh2d`.

 ## Getting Started